ishawng/ml-technical-analysis/README.md

 We conduct unsupervised learning on a number of stocks from the S&P 500 to separate them into clusters based on their price data over a number of years (2010-2020).
 More specifically, we use normalized closing prices as our features.
 The normalization is done by dividing each closing price by the max closing price the stock has ever attained, which will create features whose values fall in the range [0, 1].
 This is a necessary step because we want to cluster stocks that follow similar trends, not necessarily stocks that have similar prices.
 For example, if stock A follows the same trend of highs and lows as stock B, we want them to be in the same cluster even if stock A’s share price is consistently $100 greater than stock B’s (vertical shifts in trends should not affect clustering results).

 To cluster based on similarity of sequences of data points, K-Means will be applied with Dynamic Time Warping (DTW) metric [4].
 To evaluate its effectiveness, we will compare it with K-Means with Euclidean distance metric and a Gaussian Mixture Model.
+We use K-Means with DTW instead of Euclidean distance because Euclidean distance is not a very good metric when dealing with time-series data, as it is invariant to time shifts.
+That is, if two time series are similar, but shifted by some number of time steps, Euclidean distance fails during clustering.
+As motivated by [4], DTW is a better metric to use when clustering time series because it can measure the similarity in trend between two time series even if the similarity does not begin at the same time.

 Supervised learning was conducted on the top 50 stocks to make purchase decisions using the most common technical indicators as features.
 The first supervised learning method that was used was Gaussian Naive Bayes (GNB).
 Before GNB could be used on the data, the data was cleaned up.
 Many of the features are calculated based on a range of data, so the values for those features were NaN if enough data was not available.
 To illustrate this, consider the SMA34 feature.
 The SMA34 feature is the average of the closing price of the past 34 days.
 For the first 33 days considered in the training set, the SMA34 can not be calculated, so its value is NaN.
 GNB does not work with NaN values for features, so all NaN values in the training and testing features were replaced with zero before using with GNB.